-- To avoid re-infestation bag all toys that have come into contact with lice in trash bags, seal them and don't open them for 2 full weeks (a louse egg can take 7-10 days to hatch)
+- To avoid re-infestation bag all toys that have come into contact with lice in trash bags, seal them and don't open them for 2 full weeks (a louse egg can take 7-10

 - Vacuum every single day, including your car if your child has been inside it!